Jake Paul vs. Anthony Joshua

-Jake Paul vs. Anthony Joshua, billed as Judgement Day, is an upcoming heavyweight professional boxing match contested between YouTuber-turned-boxer Jake Paul and former two-time unified heavyweight champion Anthony Joshua.
-The bout is scheduled to take place on December 19, 2025, at the Kaseya Center in Miami, Florida.
-The fight is set to last eight 3 minute rounds, and will be fought with 10 oz gloves.
-The fight is set to be broadcast on Netflix, and the purse has been reported to be $184 million.
+Jake Paul vs. Anthony Joshua, billed as Judgment Day, was a heavyweight professional boxing match that was contested between YouTuber-turned-boxer Jake Paul and former two-time unified heavyweight champion Anthony Joshua.
+The fight took place on Friday December 19, 2025 at the Kaseya Center in Miami, Florida.
+The fight was set to last eight 3-minute rounds, and was fought with 10 oz gloves.
+The fight was broadcast on Netflix, and the purse has been reported to be $184 million.

+Announced in November 2025, the fight was criticised for the size difference of the fighters—with Joshua weighing-in 26.8 lbs heavier and 5 in taller—as well as their gulf in experience.
+Joshua defeated Paul via knockout in the sixth round.
+Paul was hospitalized after suffering a broken jaw.
+He required surgery to have two titanium plates fitted and some teeth removed.

 Background and build-up

-Jake Paul (left) and Anthony Joshua (right).
+Jake Paul (left) and Anthony Joshua.

-In July 2025, Eddie Hearn discussed a possible fight between Joshua and Paul, noting the increasing interest following Paul’s earlier call-out to Joshua.
+In July 2025, Eddie Hearn discussed a possible fight between Paul and Joshua, noting the increasing interest following Paul's earlier call-out to Joshua.
 He mentioned that conversations were ongoing with Turki Alalshikh.
-He said, “You know, obviously it'll be up to AJ and myself what AJ does, and Nakisa [Bidarian] and Jake, what they do – but also the power of Turki Alalshikh bringing it together, making it a mega-event.
+He said, "You know, obviously it'll be up to AJ and myself what AJ does, and Nakisa [Bidarian] and Jake, what they do – but also the power of Turki Alalshikh bringing it together, making it a mega-event.
 We're up for it.
 You know, it's not a fight we targeted.
 It's not a fight we anticipated.
-But as I said, if it's there and it's open and it's a running-up fight before Tyson Fury, why not?”
+But as I said, if it's there and it's open and it's a running-up fight before Tyson Fury, why not?"
 Hearn suggested that the fight could attract considerable viewership and revenue, even though there were concerns about its competitiveness.
 Ben Davison, Joshua's trainer, expressed concerns about the safety risks associated with him fighting Paul.
 Davison was not under a long-term contract with Joshua; instead, their arrangement was more flexible, which suggested that he might not be training Joshua for the upcoming fight.

 On August 8, it was announced that Joshua would return to the ring in December 2025.
 One potential opponent was French Olympic gold medallist Tony Yoka (14–3, 11 KOs).
 Another possible opponent was Paul, although Joshua stated that he was not interested in influencer boxing.
 Yoka recently signed with Queensberry Promotions, which increased the chances of a matchup with Joshua.
 French promoter Yohan Zaoui was confident that Joshua would fight Yoka next.
 According to Hearn, Paul was the "front-runner" for Joshua's next fight.
-On August 20, Paul announced an exhibition fight against lightweight boxer Gervonta Davis to take place in November 2025.
-Two weeks prior to their fight, Davis was mentioned in a civil lawsuit that accused him of violent behaviour, battery, and kidnapping.
-On November 4, Most Valuable Promotions and Netflix announced the cancellation of the card.
+On August 20, Paul announced an exhibition fight against WBA lightweight champion Gervonta Davis to take place in November 2025.
+Two weeks prior to their fight, Davis was mentioned in a civil lawsuit that accused him of violent behavior, battery, and kidnapping.
+On November 4, Most Valuable Promotions (MVP) and Netflix announced the cancellation of the card.